-- Creating a co-production group and terms of reference for regular meetings, with nearly 200 contacts. - Providers of day opportunities were engaged with and information was collected to inform a data and needs analysis report. - Visiting services and working with 20 other local authorities to inform a good practice and innovation report. - Co-production of questionnaires for the view seeking survey and co-production assistance in rolling this out and facilitating engagement sessions.
+• Creating a co-production group and terms of reference for regular meetings, with nearly 200 contacts.

+- Providers of day opportunities were engaged and information received to inform a data and needs analysis report. - Visiting services and working with 20 other local authorities to inform a good practice and innovation report. - Co-production of questionnaires for the view seeking survey and co-production assistance in rolling this out and facilitating engagement sessions.